How much will an extension cost?

 ‘Contrast does not have to mean shiny modern or hi-tech.
 It is generally a good idea when extending an old building for the extension to play a quieter role to that of the original building, and it is quite possible to produce a relatively contemporary design that is modest and calm in its expression.’

-How to create an open plan space
+How to create an open-plan living space

 ‘Open-plan or, more frequently, semi-open-plan living, is very popular, as it suits most people’s modern lifestyle and enhances the sense and use of space within the home,’ says Hugo Tugman.
 ‘I do generally encourage people to go this way; however, there are a number of things to bear in mind when working out how best to use the space.